 - “I” Statements

-- Active Listening- listening without interrupting and reflecting back what you’ve heard
+- Active Listening- listening without interrupting and reflecting on what you’ve heard.

 - Speaking calmly

 Assertive communication can be a tough skill to master because it requires a great deal of self-control.
 Emotions make us human, and they can get the best of us, which can happen when communicating.
 Intense emotions can lead to unhealthy interactions with others if unmanaged.
 Practicing mindfulness can help master an assertive communication style.
 Assertive communication usually feels like they have control over their lives through taking responsibility for their issues as they arise.
 Therefore, helping people maintain healthy relationships, mental health, and overall well-being.